zhangruolanlan/data-science-portfolio/README.md

 # Data Science Project
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Repository containing portfolio of data science projects completed by me for academic, self-learning, and hobby purposes.

+Presented in the form of jupyter notebook(coding parts) and PDF(analysing parts).

 ## Content